Devi (2016 film): Abhinetri

-A critic from The Hindu opined that "Except for the 'Tutak Tutak Tutiya' number where the lyrics seem more Hindi than Telugu, the makers ensure that Abhinetri remains a Telugu film at heart".
-123 Telugu gave the film a rating of three out of five and said that "Abhinetri is a very simple tale that keeps you occupied (if not entertained) for its two hours duration. if you ignore the few gltiches here and there, it is a movie that can be watched once".
-Idlebrain gave the film the same rating and noted that "Abhinetri is one such kind of film that works based on its content, not just because of the thrills and fear factor".
+A critic from The Hindu rated the film 3 1/4 out of 5 and opined that "Except for the 'Tutak Tutak Tutiya' number where the lyrics seem more Hindi than Telugu, the makers ensure that Abhinetri remains a Telugu film at heart".
+123 Telugu gave the film a rating of three out of five and said that "Abhinetri is a very simple tale that keeps you occupied (if not entertained) for its two hours duration. if you ignore the few gltiches here and there, it is a movie that can be watched once."
+Jeevi of Idlebrain gave the film the same rating and noted that "Abhinetri is one such kind of film that works based on its content, not just because of the thrills and fear factor".
+His only criticism was that the film had the effect of "a dubbing film".

 Devi

 M. Suganth of The Times of India gave the film a rating of three-and-a-half out of five stars and said that "Vijay gives us a story that is quite simple and at the same time empathetic".
 Behindwoods gave the film the same rating and said that "A wholesome ghost story that engages and entertains".
 Sify called the film "engaging" while criticizing the film's Hindi-dubbed feel and Bollywoodesque songs.
 The Hindu said that "Devi works as an engaging horror film, save for the overdose of dance and frolic that takes away the thrills" and added that "Devi is A.L.
 Vijay's way of saying he can do pei-sa vasool entertainers too".
+Onmanorama wrote that "Devi works solely because of its treatment of the genre and for bringing back Prabhudheva in a memorable role".

 Tutak Tutak Tutiya

 Hindustan Times gave a rating of two out of five stars and opined that "If you are looking for an entertaining, paisa-vasool movie, Tutak Tutak Tutiya should be your pick".
 The Times of India gave the film a rating of three out of five stars and wrote that "Despite being a tad underwhelming, Tutak Tutak Tutiya is a fairly enjoyable film that can be watched on a family outing".
-The India Express gave 9he film a rating of a half out of five stars and stated that "What happens when Prabhu Deva is not given enough dance numbers but is expected to act and Tamannah Bhatia is turned into a sari-clad frump?
+The India Express gave the film a rating of a half out of five stars and stated that "What happens when Prabhu Deva is not given enough dance numbers but is expected to act and Tamannah Bhatia is turned into a sari-clad frump?
 Horror!"
+IANS rated the film 2 1/2 and wrote that "Overall, while the film is engaging and intriguing, it suffers from a fatigued second half and an absurd ending.
+But nevertheless, it keeps you in splits.
+A better star cast would have elevated this film".

 Awards and nominations

 Sequel

-After the success of Devi and Abhinetri, the makers planned to make a sequel, titled Devi 2 and Abhinetry 2.
-The film's shooting commenced in Mauritius with Tamannaah, Prabhu Deva, RJ Balaji, and Saptagiri reprising their roles.
+After the success of Devi and Abhinetri, the makers planned a sequel, titled Devi 2 and Abhinetri 2, respectively.
+The film was released on 31 May 2019, with Prabhu Deva, Tamannaah Bhatia, RJ Balaji, and Saptagiri reprising their roles.